GlaireDaggers/godot-datatable/README.md

 # godot-datatable
-Implementation of DataTable-style resources for Godot
+Implementation of DataTable-style resources for Godot (written against 3.5.1)

 ## Usage